ncatlab/nlab-content/pages/0/5/2/7/17250/content.md

 [^ref]: _The whale is no door_.
 Hegel ([1808/09](#Logik),p.108)

-An **infinite judgement**, also called a delimitative or indeterminate judgment, is a type of [[judgement]] in traditional logic that differs from a positive judgement by containing a negation operator and from a negative judgement by negating only the predicate term.
+An **infinite judgement**, also called a limitative or indeterminate judgement, is a type of [[judgment|judgement]] in traditional logic that differs from a positive judgement by containing a negation operator and from a negative judgement by negating only the predicate term.

 Infinite judgements enjoy a rather controversial status in traditional logic but have gained importance by being elevated to third position among the qualities of judgement in the table of judgement forms in Kant's _Kritik der reinen Vernunft_ (1781).

 ## Kant on infinite judgements

-Due to the influence of Kant's philosophy in the 19th century, one can get the impression that the concept of an _infinite judgement_ originated with Kant, however the concept had already a long history in traditional logic going back to the example of _non-man_ as an _indeterminate noun_ in chap.
+Due to the influence of Kant's philosophy in the 19th century, one could easily get the impression that the concept of an _infinite judgement_ originated with Kant, however the concept had already a long history in traditional logic going back to the example of _non-man_ as an _indeterminate noun_ in chap.
 X of Aristotle's _Peri Hermenaias_.
-In this context the most relevant author for Kant was probably J. H. Lambert who gave the _termini infiniti_ , how he called them, extensive discussion in his _'Neues Organon'_ (1764) and _'Anlage zur Architectonic'_ (1771).
+In this larger context the most relevant author for Kant was probably J. H. Lambert who gave the _termini infiniti_, how he called them, extensive discussion in his _'Neues Organon'_ (1764) and _'Anlage zur Architectonic'_ (1771).

 For Kant, the concept becomes important for the table of judgements in _'Kritik der reinen Vernunft'_ (1781) in the transcendental analytics (B 95ff, A 70ff).
 He gives there a primarily syntactic definition differentiating them from negative judgements by the position of the negation particle _non_ with respect to the copula: _anima non est mortalis_ vs. (inifinite:) _anima est non mortalis_.
 He further distinguishes the latter from _anima est immortalis_  , though this is only implicit in the passage by his avoidance of the German 'ist unsterblich' and his use of 'ist nichtsterblich' instead which due to German word order fusions with the negative 'ist nicht sterblich'.
-The _Vienna logic_ (see below) is more outspoken on the triple distinction that in fact is often ignored by later commentators like e.g. H. Cohen (or, more recently, O. H&#246;ffe) who use the less marked 'unsterblich' instead of 'nichtsterblich'.
+The _Vienna logic_ (see below) is slightly more outspoken on the triple distinction which in fact is often ignored by later commentators like e.g. H. Cohen (or, more recently, O. H&#246;ffe) who even recommends the less marked 'unsterblich' instead of 'nichtsterblich' (Cohen [1907](#Cohen07), p.48; H&#246;ffe [2003](#Hoeffe03) p.126; cf. Jesiolkiewicz [n.d.](#Jesiol) p.2).

 Now, what does the distinction between 'unsterblich' and 'nichtsterblich' amount to ?
 We would like to suggest to the difference between _determination_ and _limitation_: both are formally positive in the sense that they behave like positive judgements in syllogism but only 'unsterblich' narrows the 'sphere' of its subject of predication whereas 'nichtsterblich' only limits the sphere in putting the subject in an infinite and effectively indeterminate sphere _'welches eigentlich gar keine Sph&#228;re ist' (J&#228;sche-Logik &#167;22).